SharonIV0x86/CinderPeak/README.md

 ## 🚀 Key Features
 - **Flexible Graph Representations** - Supports adjacency lists, adjacency matrices, and hybrid CSR/COO formats for efficient storage.
 - **Customizable & Templated** - Fully templated design allows you to define custom vertex and edge types.
-- **Integrated Visualization** - An integrated SFML-based engine for real-time graph rendering, making it easy to visualize your data.
 - **Thread Safety** - Designed to work seamlessly in multi-threaded applications.
 - **High Performance** - Leverages modern C++ features like smart pointers and STL containers for optimized execution.
 - **Comprehensive Testing** - Built with Google Test (GTest) to ensure reliability and robustness.